Content - Value Added Tax

 Company identification number replaces former VAT number

-The company identification number will replace the six-digit VAT number used hitherto.
 The law on a company identification number entered into force on 1 January 2011.
 As a consequence of this law, a consistent identification number is attributed to every company in Switzerland.

 The registration in the official register of company identification numbers (UID-Register) of the Federal Statistical Office is free of charge.

 Effective 1 January 2014, the company identification number will have definitely replaced the former VAT number.
 Although the 6-digit VAT number can be used until then, the Swiss Federal Tax Administration recommends companies to start using the company identification number forthwith, with the added reference: VAT.
 However, registration in the UID-Register does not mean that a VAT number is thus applied for automatically.
 This number needs to be obtained separately.

 Please note that although the new company identification number is abbreviated as UID (Unternehmens-Identifikationsnummer) in German, it is not the same as the VAT identification number used for VAT purposes within the EU, of which the German abbreviation also happens to be UID.

 You are considered a VAT taxpayer if you carry out a self-employed commercial and professional activity, irrespective of whether or not the intention is to make a profit.
 The following non-exhaustive list provides an overview of VAT-liable entities:

 - simple partnerships (e.g. work or craftsmen groups, consortiums)